 After surgery, patients are allowed to use their arm for gentle activities and a sling for comfort only.
 Weight-bearing is limited to a few pounds overhead and patients with multiple injuries can use crutches safely.
 Initial range-of-motion exercises are encouraged.

 Complications can occur with any surgery, no matter how small.
 There is always a risk of infection.
 A dose of antibiotics given prior to surgery helps to make this risk as small as possible.
 There is always a risk of injury to blood vessels or nerves.
 This is reduced by having an experienced surgeon involved in your care.
 The lung also lies close to the collarbone.
 It is possible to create an injury to the lung during surgery.
 Patients are observed closely in the recovery room after surgery before going home.
 If any breathing problems arise after surgery, patients are instructed to go immediately to the closest hospital emergency room.
 Finally, it is always possible that the bone may not heal.
 This is usually associated with patient noncompliance, diabetes, or use of nicotine like smoking and chewing tobacco.

 Patients who decide not to have surgery on their broken collarbone can develop a nonunion or a malunion.
 A nonunion is when the bone does not heal after 6 months.
 A malunion is when the bone heals but in a bad position.
 Both of these conditions can be treated with surgery if a patient has persistent pain and dysfunction.
 This often involves placement of plates and screws and can require bone grafting from the hip or pelvis.

-Most people with a clavicle fracture do very well.
-By 6 weeks, patients are extremely comfortable and usually are released to full activities such as manual labor, skiing and motocross by 3 months.
+Most people with collarbone fractures do very well.
+By six weeks, patients are extremely comfortable and usually are released to full activities such as manual labor, skiing and motocross by three months.
 Aggressive return to activity too early can result in re-fracture, hardware breakage or nonunion.
 If you have had surgery, sometimes the metal becomes painful.
 This can be removed one year after surgery.